LisaReich/CinemaRoom_REST_Service/README.md

 ## Dependencies
 - Spring Web MVC
 ## Running the project
+To run the service from CMD:
+   1. Open CMD and go to .\CinemaRoom_REST_Service
+   2. Launch gradle (the wrapper is already included in the project package): .\CinemaRoom_REST_Service gradlew run
+   3. Server.port is 28852
+   4. In order to test the service please use Postman REST Client (you may download it from the official: https://www.postman.com/downloads/)
 ## API
 - ```GET /seats``` returns the information about the movie theatre: the rows, columns, and available seats.